br3ndonland/udacity-fsnd/README.md

 - I use headers to create a **Table of Contents (TOC)** at the beginning of the file.
   - **I add `## Table of Contents` before the TOC for navigation.**
   - **I include [(Back to TOC)](#table-of-contents) links after each section for easy navigation back to the table of contents.** Simply write `[(Back to TOC)](#table-of-contents)`.
   - I add and auto-update TOCs in vscode with the [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension.
+See [below](#software) for more on vscode.
   - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one), JupyterLab and RStudio provide inline TOC displays ([see below](#jupyterlab)).
   - Prior to vscode, I was adding and updating TOCs with [DocToc](https://github.com/thlorenz/doctoc) from the command line.

 ##### Lists

 - I use dashes exclusively for lists.
-- When adding an unordered list to an ordered list, I indent with four spaces.
+- When adding an unordered list to an ordered list (or vice versa), I indent with four spaces.

 ##### File extensions